Recovering 3D Human Mesh from Monocular Images: A Survey: Multi-person Recovery

 \section{Multi-person Recovery}

 In order to recover 3D human mesh from crowded scenes, we categorize the mainstream methods into two classes based on the design strategy: 1) the top-down strategy and 2) the bottom-up strategy.

 The top-down design reduces the multi-person recovery task to the single-person setting.
 Cropped single-person images from off-the-shelf detectors~\cite{redmon2018yolov3, he2017mask} are the actual input to the network.
 In this way, we get to adopt all kinds of single-person regression methods mentioned above.
-However, truncations, person-person occlusions, and human-scene intersections are ubiquitous in multi-person scenes, which impede the network from perceiving holistic information of a target person.
+However, truncations, person-person occlusions, and human-scene intersections are ubiquitous in multi-person scenes, which impede the network from perceiving holistic information about a target person.
 As pointed out in \cite{sun2021monocular}, when two people overlap each other badly, it lacks sufficient context for a network to distinguish the regression target from similar patches.
 Thus, 3DCrowdNet~\cite{choi20213dcrowdnet} takes advantage of robust 2D pose outputs to produce a pose-guided feature that disentangles the target person's feature from others.
 3D joint coordinates and SMPL parameters are later derived from the 2D pose-guided feature.
-Zanfir~\etal~\cite{zanfir2018monocular} fit a parametric human model for every single person based on 2D and 3D observations provided by a multi-task deep neural network.
+Zanfir~\etal~\cite{zanfir2018monocular} fit a parametric human model for every person based on 2D and 3D observations provided by a multi-task deep neural network.
 They jointly perform multi-person optimization over all people in the scene, including collision and ground-plane constraints.
 Zanfir~\etal~\cite{zanfir2018deep} identify and score different body joint connections, and assemble limbs into skeletons.
 The feature volume and its identified skeleton are mapped into a shape and pose parameter pair for each person.
 Note that it is still a multi-stage pipeline, and the last module operates in a top-down manner.
 Jiang~\etal~\cite{jiang2020coherent} explore a R-CNN-based architecture for detection and estimation for all people in the image.
-To encourage reconstruction in the depth order and avoid overlapping, they incorporate a depth ordering-aware loss and an interpenetration loss during training.
+To encourage reconstruction in the depth order and avoid overlapping, they incorporate a depth ordering-aware loss and an interpenetration loss during training. \rv{REMIPS~\cite{fieraru2021remips} creates a sequence of spatial feature tokens and person tokens based on the detected bounding boxes.
+The tokens are fed to a transformer encoder to make predictions.
+In \cite{cha2022multi}, a relation-aware transformer takes every person's image feature and 3D mesh as input to refine the multi-person predictions.}